 A new trend in family law is to have shared residential custody.
 This means that the children live with both parents.
 The more overnights that the alternate custodial parent has will translate into a lower child support award.

 In some cases, it may be appropriate for a parent to have supervised visitation with the children.
 In some cases, the parent may have a drug or alcohol problem, and if they have visitation with the children alone, it may not be in their best interest.

 Moreover, in some cases, the non-custodial parent may have a conviction for a sex-related charge.
 In these types of situations, the courts will often order that all visitation must be supervised.

 Supervised visitation can take place at the locate county courthouse.
 The Sheriff Department will supervise visitation normally on the weekends.
 The courts only order court-supervised visitation in the most extreme cases.
 There are only so many sheriff offices, and there are a limited amount of cases that they can supervise.

 Therefore, in the vast majority of the cases, the court will order that a parent or a relative of the non-custodial parent be appointed as the supervisor.
 Basically, this means that the non-custodial parent can't visit their children unless that supervisor is present.

 When a parent starts a new romantic relationship, the former embittered spouse often tries to have the visitation modified so that the new companion cannot spend the night with the children.
-The former spouse will argue that the children are too young to understand the new situation, and that it will cause emotional harm to them.
-The court will assess if there is any emotional impact to the children if they visit their parent with his new girlfriend or wife.
+The former spouse will argue that the children are too young to understand the new situation and that it will cause emotional harm to them.
+The court will assess if there is an emotional impact on the children if they visit their parents with his new girlfriend or wife.
 The court will also consider the stability of the new relationship, the ages of the children, and the relationship of the children with the new companion in making this determination.